MichaelCurrin/hugo-netlify-sample/README.md

 I got a copy of the repo in my Github account when using the Deploy to Netlify button.
 I've since edited the repo to have sample content which is more generic.
 I plan use this is a starting point for new static sites and as simplified working reference for maintaining actual sites.

-## Remote setup
+## Run on Netlify

 ### Auto setup

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/michaelcurrin/hugo-netlify-sample&stack=cms)

-(The button points to a Netlify deploy URL with a repository sent as a parameter.
-This was previously https://github.com/netlify-templates/one-click-hugo-cms and that is how this repo was created before I changed it.)
+*(The button points to a Netlify deploy URL with a repository sent as a parameter.
+This was previously https://github.com/netlify-templates/one-click-hugo-cms and that is how this repo was created before I changed it.)*

 This will setup everything needed for running the CMS: